The T4 vertebra

 This vertebra is similar to the other 11 vertebrae in the thoracic spine in that it is designed for strength and support more than for flexibility.
 This stability means that, not surprisingly, middle back pain is less common than neck or lower back pain because of the limited mobility, which leads to a reduced risk of developing a degenerative spine condition.

 The thoracic spine has one main role: provide support for the rib cage.
 While the lumbar and cervical spine segments also support significant weight, they additionally are required to provide a wider range of motion, exponentially increasing the likelihood of wear and tear.

 Conversely, the thoracic spine needs only to be marginally flexible, so the T4 vertebra and other vertebrae in the thoracic segment are instead built to bear the burden of supporting the ribs with a stable foundation.
 This stability is accomplished two ways:

 - First, the T4 vertebra, like most vertebrae, has two sets of matching facet joints.
-These cartilage-coated facet joints connect to the adjacent vertebrae, in this case T3 and T5, and are encapsulated with a thick lubricating fluid.
-This allows the joints to articulate and provide limited motion but also ensures an extremely strong bond by limiting the degree of flexibility.
+These cartilage-coated facet joints connect to the adjacent vertebrae, in this case T3 and T5, and are covered with a thick lubricating fluid.
+This allows the joints to move and provide limited motion but also ensures an extremely strong bond by limiting the degree of flexibility.

 - Second, the first 10 thoracic vertebrae (T1 through T10) also connect to individual ribs, bonding the backbone to the rib cage.
 This stabilizes the rib cage and protects the vital internal organs in the torso.